Skip to main content

-Trust is not a slogan here.
-It is the combination of source-backed answers, explicit freshness, stable contracts, and enough metadata to keep the trail intact after the data leaves the API.
+Trust comes from source-backed answers, explicit freshness, stable contracts, and enough metadata to keep the trail intact after the data leaves the API.

 Measurement policy